circleci/circleci-docs/src-api/README.md

 You can't make direct changes to the API v2 from within this repo because it is build from a **spec** (Using Open API).
-The spec is generated from a backend service, from within the code; you will need to speak with a team member who manages/works on our API's and ask them to make a change.
+The spec is generated from a backend service, from within the code; you will need to speak with a team member who manages/works on our APIs and ask them to make a change.

 ### I want to see V1 changes locally.